North Wales Coalfield: History

 In north Wales, the Flintshire manors of Ewloe, Hopedale, and Mostyn and the Denbighshire manor of Brymbo were recorded as making profits from trading coal during the 14th and 15th centuries.
 By 1593, coal was exported from ports on the Dee estuary.
 Trade developed swiftly and by 1616, the principal collieries were at Bagillt, Englefield, Leaderbrook, Mostyn, Uphfytton and Wepre.
 Most were horizontal adits or shallow bell pits, although a few were sufficiently large to have accumulations of water and ventilation problems.

 In the Denbighshire Coalfield, the areas of Chirk, Ruabon and Wrexham became heavily industrialised and exploited large deposits of iron, coal and clay.
-The last pit here, the Bersham Colliery closed in 1986 when it became uneconomic.
+The last colliery, the Bersham Colliery was closed in 1986 when it became uneconomic.